 The traditional energy system architecture was built hierarchically such that power was generated centrally in generating stations and then transported via cables to end users who are usually located far away from the generating stations.
 Bulk electrical energy is produced remotely in large scale production facilities and pushed down towards the end users who are located at the lower end of the hierarchy [5].
 The hierarchy is roughly divided into the High Voltage (HV), Medium Voltage (MV) and Low Voltage (LV) grids as shown in figure 1.
-The power generated at the power stations which are at a very high voltage (HV) level is stepped down at different points along the transmission path to the medium and low voltage levels which are suitable for transmission and distribution at medium and low voltage grid respectively.
-The energy flow characteristics in this architecture are top-down and uni-directional.
+The power generated at the power stations which are at a very high voltage (HV) level is stepped down at different points along the transmission path to the medium and low voltage grid respectively.
+The energy flow characteristics in this architecture are top-down and unidirectional.
 The reliability of the traditional grid was achieved by providing redundant paths along the transmission path.
 However, the emergence of a variety of distributed generating sources usually at the distribution layer has opened up a new set of possibilities for realising reliability and energy security.
 The energy system architecture can be divided into 4 major aspects thus: Production, Distribution, Storage, and Utilisation.